seanox/xml-micro-exchange-php/manual/api-get.md

 If the XPath addresses multiple targets, their XML structure is combined in the root element collection.

+Content-Type: `text/plain`
+If the XPath addresses exactly one attribute, the value is returned as text.

 ## XPath function

 Content-Type: `text/plain`